Course syllabus

 Optional project courses

-IMBIM offers different independent project courses with the aim to give a practical experience of research in any of the focus areas of the department.
-Contact the programme coordinator if you are interested in changing a course in the programme for a project course.
+IMBIM offers different independent method and project courses with the aim to give a practical experience of methodology and research in any of the focus areas of the department.
+Contact the programme coordinator if you are interested in changing a course in the programme for a method or project course.

 A) Undergraduate level (cycle I):